anwarmamat/cmsc330fall20/project5/README.md

 ## Troubleshooting

+NOTE: we use `apt-get` below.
+You need to use the package manager on your system (e.g. `brew` on mac)

 - If you don't have bundler, use `gem install bundler` (on Bash for Windows 10 you need to specify the full path when you call `bundle` which can be found with `gem which bundler`).
 - If you don't have SQLite3, use `sudo apt-get install sqlite3`.
 - If you're getting an issue where Ruby headers cannot be found run `sudo apt-get install ruby-dev`.